-- D. When an accessory structure is attached to the principal building, it shall comply with requirements for principal buildings.
+- D. When an accessory structure, such as a garage, carport, workshop, porch, or deck is attached to the principal building, it shall comply with requirements for principal buildings.
 All unattached structures shall be separated by a minimum of 12 feet or one-half the average height of the two structures. - E. Railroad boxcars, manufactured home units and recreational vehicles shall not be used for purposes of accessory or principal structures in connection with any use.
 The use of storage trailers or bulk/shipping containers as an accessory use in connection with a, commercial or institutional use shall be permitted with Site Plan Review where the trailers or containers can be substantially screened from view with evergreen plantings, fencing or earthen berms as may be required to accomplish the purpose.
-The use of storage trailers or bulk/shipping containers as an accessory use in connection with agricultural production shall be permitted as an accessory use provided all accessory use setbacks are met. - F. The Planning Board may approve, approve with conditions, or disapprove small wind turbine applications designed for residential, farm, institutional and business use on the same parcel.
+The use of storage trailers or bulk/shipping containers as an accessory use in connection with agricultural production shall be permitted as an accessory use provided all accessory use setbacks are met. - F. Wind Turbines.
+The Planning Board may approve, approve with conditions, or disapprove small wind turbine applications designed for residential, agricultural, institutional and business use on the same parcel.
 Such applications shall be processed as Special Uses, but may be appropriately modified by the Planning Board to reflect the scale of the proposed facility.
-All small wind turbines shall comply with the following standards and, to the maximum extent practicable, with all other requirements of this law not in conflict herewith: - (1) A system shall be setback from any property line by a distance no less than its height. - (2) Small wind turbine shall be used primarily to reduce the on-site consumption of electricity. - (3) Total heights shall be a maximum of 100 feet.
+All small wind turbines shall comply with the following standards and, to the maximum extent practicable, with all other requirements of this law not in conflict herewith except wind turbines used to supply up to 110% of the electrical needs of any agricultural operation located within a State certified agricultural district shall be considered on-farm equipment and be exempt from these requirements, provided the equipment is located on the agricultural operation that it supplies with such electricity: - (1) A system shall be setback from any property line by a distance no less than its height. - (2) Small wind turbine shall be used primarily to reduce the on-site consumption of electricity.